 If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to remember your medicines.

-Accidentally taking an extra dose of amoxicillin is unlikely to harm you or your child.
+Taking an extra dose of amoxicillin is unlikely to harm you or your child, but speak to your pharmacist or doctor if you're worried.

 Like all medicines, amoxicillin can cause side effects, although not everyone gets them.

 These common side effects happen in around 1 in 10 people.
-Keep taking the medicine, but talk to your doctor or pharmacist if these side effects bother you or don't go away:
+Keep taking the medicine, but talk to your doctor or pharmacist if these side effects bother you or do not go away:

 - feeling sick (nausea)